Mega Millions: The 2010 expansion of Mega Millions and Powerball

 On October 13, 2009, the Mega Millions consortium and Multi-State Lottery Association (MUSL) reached an agreement in principle to cross-sell Mega Millions and Powerball in American lottery jurisdictions, with the two groups referred to as the "Mega Power Lottery" by many users.
 The expansion occurred on January 31, 2010, as 23 Powerball members began selling Mega Millions tickets for their first drawing on February 2, 2010; likewise, 10 Mega Millions members began selling Powerball tickets for their first drawing the next day.
 Montana (joining Mega Millions on March 1, 2010) was the first jurisdiction to add either game after the cross-sell expansion.
-Nebraska (March 20, 2010), Oregon (March 28, 2010), Arizona (April 18, 2010), Maine (May 9, 2010), Coloradom and South Dakota (the latter two on May 16, 2010) also have joined Mega Millions since the expansion.
+Nebraska (March 20, 2010), Oregon (March 28, 2010), Arizona (April 18, 2010), Maine (May 9, 2010), Colorado, and South Dakota (the latter two on May 16, 2010) also have joined Mega Millions since the expansion.

-As of January 2020, 47 lotteries were offering Mega Millions and Powerball; Florida joined Mega Millions in May 2013.
+As of January 2020, 47 lotteries were offering Mega Millions and Powerball, Florida joined Mega Millions in May 2013.
 (Puerto Rico, whose lottery began in the 1930s, currently does not offer Mega Millions.)
-Mississippi began selling lottery tickets in 2019; it joined Mega Millions on January 30, 2020.
+Mississippi began selling lottery tickets in 2019, it joined Mega Millions on January 30, 2020.

 Before the agreement, the only stores that sold Mega Millions and Powerball tickets were retailers whose businesses were on a border between jurisdictions and sold competing games.

-The current Mega Millions format began in October 2017.
-Plays are $2 per game.
-For an additional $1 per play, the Megaplier, if activated, multiplies nonjackpot prizes.
-Multipliers are 2, 3, 4, and 5 (a second-prize Megaplier play can win $5 million cash).
-The Megaplier is not available in California, or on Just the Jackpot wagers (where offered).
+The current Mega Millions format began in April 2025.
+Plays are $5 per game.
+Each game has an attached, randomly-generated value known as the Megaplier, which multiplies nonjackpot prizes.
+Multipliers are 2, 3, 4, 5 and 10 (a second-prize Megaplier play can win $10 million cash).
+The Megaplier is not available on Just the Jackpot wagers (where offered).

 Current Mega Millions members

 Mega Millions and Powerball

 Alabama, Alaska, Hawaii, Nevada, and Utah do not sell lottery tickets.
-In 2013, Wyoming became the 44th state to establish a lottery; the next year, it began, initially offering both Mega Millions and Powerball.
-(In August 2018, a bill establishing a lottery in Mississippi was passed, and sent to its governor for his signature; its lottery began November 25, 2019, with Mississippi joining Mega Millions on January 30, 2020.)
+In 2013, Wyoming became the 44th state to establish a lottery, the next year, it began, initially offering both Mega Millions and Powerball.
+In August 2018, a bill establishing a lottery in Mississippi was passed, and sent to its governor for his signature, its lottery began November 25, 2019, with Mississippi joining Mega Millions on January 30, 2020.

 In most cases, a lottery joining Mega Millions on or after January 31, 2010, offered Powerball before the MUSL cross-sell expansion.